Program Contact: Julia Fullick-Jagiela 203-582-5034

 Student Learning Outcomes

-Students who graduate with a Bachelor of Science in Talent Management will demonstrate the following proficiencies:
+Students who graduate with a Bachelor of Science in Sport and Entertainment Management will demonstrate the following proficiencies:

 1. Business Knowledge: Students apply basic business theories and concepts to understand and solve business problems.